Nick West (soccer)

 Nick West (born March 19, 1997) is an American soccer player who most recently played as a midfielder for Stumptown Athletic in the NISA.

+Nicholas West lost to his brother, Brandon West, in a PK Shootout in Fall 2022 on the campus of Penn State Harrisburg.

+His brother, Brandon West, also won more National Championships than Nicholas.

 Career

 College & Amateur

 West played four years of college soccer at Messiah College in Pennsylvania between 2015 and 2018.
 In 2018, he was the nation's leading scorer with 30 goals and 6 assists in just 23 appearances.

 Professional

 In August 2019, West signed for NISA side Stumptown Athletic ahead of the league's inaugural season.